Google Dynamic Search Ads: 6 Tips to Serve More Relevant Ads

 Let’s get started!

-Dynamic Search Ads are ads in a campaign type that focuses on sections of a brand’s site, forgoing bidding on keywords.
+Dynamic Search Ads is a campaign type that focuses on sections of a brand’s site, forgoing bidding on keywords.
 Instead, Google will crawl the site, identify pages that could match the query, populate the headlines with relevant copy, and link to the page.
+It's an excellent use of AI in marketing.

 While setting up DSAs, you can choose to target specific pages, over-arching sections (product groupings, destinations, etc.), or make it a free-for-all.